ShouyangDong/xpiler-eval/KernelBench/README.md

 # Cross-Platform Kernel Sources for Deep Learning Operators
 This directory contains source code implementations of deep learning operator kernels for multiple hardware platforms.

-Each subdirectory corresponds to a specific backend and includes platform-optimized operator code.
+Each subdirectory corresponds to a specific backend and includes platform-specific code used in conjunction with the JSON configuration files in the `TransEval/` directory.

+The JSON files (e.g., c.json, cuda.json, mlu.json, hip.json) define the list of operators to be tested and their input configurations.

+The source code here provides the ground-truth implementations for each platform, which are used as references during cross-platform translation and correctness verification.

 ## Directory Structure

-- `BANG/` – Source code for **Cambricon MLU** platform (written in BANG-C)
+- MLU/ – Source code for Cambricon MLU platform (written in BANG-C)

+    Corresponds to kernels defined in `TransEval/mlu.json`
-- `C/` – Source code for **CPU** platform (written in standard C)
+- C/ – Source code for CPU platform (written in standard C)

+    Corresponds to kernels defined in `TransEval/c.json`
-- `CUDA/` – Source code for **NVIDIA GPUs** (written in CUDA C)
+- CUDA/ – Source code for NVIDIA GPUs (written in CUDA C)

+    Includes both standard CUDA kernels and Tensor Core-optimized variants

+    Corresponds to kernels defined in `TransEval/cuda.json`
-- `HIP/` – Source code for **AMD GPUs** (written in HIP)
+- HIP/ – Source code for AMD GPUs (written in HIP)

-- `Tensor_core/` -Source code for **NVIDIA GPUs** (written in CUDA C with Tensor Cores)
+    Corresponds to kernels defined in `TransEval/hip.json`

 ## Description

-Each platform directory contains hand-optimized or auto-generated kernels for a variety of tensor operators,
+Each platform directory contains hand-optimized or auto-generated kernels for a variety of tensor operators, such as conv2d, matmul, add, relu, and more.
+The set of operators implemented in each directory exactly matches the operator list specified in its corresponding JSON configuration file in `TransEval/`.

-such as `conv2d`, `matmul`, `add`, and more.
-These implementations are designed to take advantage of
+These implementations are designed to:

-each platform's specific compute model, memory hierarchy, and instruction set.
+- Leverage each platform’s compute model, memory hierarchy, and instruction set
+- Serve as reference implementations for correctness validation
+- Support end-to-end testing of kernel translation frameworks

+## Usage
-This source code can be used for:
+This repository structure is designed for:

+- Cross-platform kernel translation testing
+- Correctness verification via comparison against golden outputs defined in JSON configs
-- Performance benchmarking across heterogeneous platforms
+- Performance benchmarking across heterogeneous hardware
-- Compiler backend development and validation
+- Compiler and backend development for deep learning frameworks
-- Cross-platform operator translation
-- Reference implementations for operator-level optimizations

 ## Notes

-- Kernels are organized by operator name or function.
+Kernels are organized by operator name (e.g., matmul/, conv2d/) within each platform directory.
-- Code style and dependencies may vary slightly across platforms.
+Code style, dependencies, and build requirements may vary across platforms.
-- All implementations are focused on performance and correctness in deep learning workloads.
+All implementations prioritize correctness and performance in deep learning workloads.
+The `TransEval/*.json` files are the authoritative source for which operators and shapes are tested.